 Disruption Network Lab / Bots: Tracking Systems of Control

-Disruption Network Lab (DNL) is an ongoing platform of events where artists, hackers, networkers, whistleblowers and critical thinkers enter into a dialogue.
-Curated by Tatiana Bazzichelli and usually taking place in Berlin at Kunstquartier Bethanien.
-These talks and presentations, in April have been developed in partnership with AND alongside the The Art of Bots programme taking place at Somerset House, London, on 15 and 16 April 2016.
+Disruption Network Lab (DNL) was an ongoing platform of events where artists, hackers, networkers, whistleblowers and critical thinkers entered into a dialogue.
+Curated by Tatiana Bazzichelli and usually taking place in Berlin at Kunstquartier Bethanien, these talks and presentations have been developed in partnership with AND alongside the The Art of Bots programme taking place at Somerset House, London, on 15 and 16 April 2016.

 The DNL Bots: Tracking Systems of Control features a keynote speaker, U.S. Air Force whistleblower Cian Westmoreland (Project Red Hand, USA), and a panel discussion that considers the relationship between surveillance and the use of bots.
 The event focuses on the ‘darker’ side of bot usage, on the issues of surveillance, tracking and whistleblowing.
 In particular, the use of automated systems for network centric aerial warfare, drone airstrikes, online tracking, and pervasive invisible infrastructures will be analysed and presented.
 Who is responsible for the output and actions of bots, both ethically and legally?

 Cian Westmoreland (U.S. Air Force whistleblower, Project Red Hand, USA).
 Moderated by Tatiana Bazzichelli (Artistic Director of the Disruption Network Lab, IT/DE).